ash-project/ash_json_api/documentation/topics/paginated-relationships.md

 ## Response Format

-When a relationship is paginated, the response includes pagination metadata in the relationship's `meta` object:
+When a relationship is paginated, the response includes:
+1. Pagination metadata in the relationship's `meta` object
+2. Pagination links in the relationship's `links` object

 ```json
 {